DevashishPrasad/CascadeTabNet/README.md

 ## 8. Training
 You may refer this <a href="https://www.dlology.com/blog/how-to-train-an-object-detection-model-with-mmdetection/">tutorial</a> for training Mmdetection models on your custom datasets in colab.<br>

+You may refer this <a href="/Data Preparation/generateVOC2JSON.py">script</a> to convert your Pascal VOC XML annotation files to a single COCO Json file.

 ## Contact
 Devashish Prasad : devashishkprasad [at] gmail [dot] com <br>
 Ayan Gadpal : ayangadpal2 [at] gmail [dot] com <br>